safijari/blog/_posts/2017-04-03-How-I-Use-Docker.md

 excerpt_separator: <!--more-->
 published: true
 ---
-#TODOS:
-1. custom theme repo
-2. twitter link
-3. Dockerfile gist

 Are you, dear reader, a little bit like me?

 Relatively comfortable with Linux but don't have them _mad l33t haxxor skillz_?

-Do you ever find yourself getting frustrated when your OS yells **package _ihateyou_ is needed but is not going to be installed because F\*\*\* YOU THAT'S WHY....**
+Do you ever find yourself getting frustrated when your OS yells "**package _ihateyou_ is needed but is not going to be installed because F\*\*\* YOU THAT'S WHY....**"

-Have you ever run into a scenario where you are working on more than one project and each has a list of conflicting dependencies, and there may be ways to solve your problems by maybe  compiling things from source or hacking your makefiles but you're just soooo very tired.
+Have you ever run into a scenario where you are working on more than one project and each has a list of conflicting dependencies, and there may be ways to solve your problems by compiling things from source or hacking your makefiles but you're just ... just so very tired :tired_face:.

 Finally, are you maybe a roboticist that either doesn't want to be tied down to Ubuntu for using ROS or is (rightfully) weary of the dependency hell it creates?  (hint: try using OpenCV3 with ROS Indigo ...
 I dare ya!)

-If some combination of the above is true, Docker may be for you!
+If some combination of the above is true, **Docker** may be for you!

 <!--more-->

-I refer to not the _deploy your web app to the cloud and make it easy to scale_ variety,  not even the _you want to use tensorflow? just use **docker run tensorflow-container-that-writes-your-thesis-for-you-and-makes-you-coffee**_ variety, but the plain and simple _use containers like VMs but with barely any overhead and the ability to use your  GPU to the fullest while not having to manage multiple environments_ variety.
+I refer to not the "_deploy your web app to the cloud and make it easy to scale_" variety,  not even the "_you want to use tensorflow? just use **docker run tensorflow-container-that-writes-your-thesis-for-you-and-makes-you-coffee**_" variety, but the plain and simple "_use containers like VMs but with barely any overhead and the ability to use your  GPU to the fullest while not having to manage multiple environments_" variety.
 Okay, this may actually not be _that_ plain and simple but after reading this article you should be able to do just that!

 #### Before we begin, know that:

 1. This article assumes that you have installed Docker, added your user to the docker group, and are familiar with some basic commands (e.g. run, ps, exec, start, stop, rm, rmi, attach).
 I will explain some of these in this article but past familiarity would be better.

 2. The experience of using Docker is not going to perfectly like running VMs.
 You may run into some issues that you wouldn't in VirtualBox, but the net gain in my opinion is worth a few hiccups from time to time.
+On this note, what I present below was tested only on Ubuntu and has a _slight_ chance of having issues in other distros.

 3. This may actually be a perfectly horrible way to use Docker.
 This setup has been designed for maximum convenience and security was the furthest thing from my mind.
 If you are a Docker veteran and see obvious flaws (especially security related) please let me know in the comments.

-4. I use zsh with oh-my-zsh and a custom theme that, among other niceties, helps me avoid a confusion that can arise from using docker in this fashion (namely _is a terminal I'm looking at running in a container or on the host!_).
+4. I use zsh with oh-my-zsh and a [custom theme](https://gist.github.com/safijari/6b1dd1724a154aa493cff1e3b6bf44a5) that, among other niceties, helps me avoid a confusion that can arise from using docker in this fashion (namely _which container does this terminal belong to?_).
 I fix this issue by passing a special environment variable to the container when it is first run and then displaying it at my terminal prompt (effectively the Docker equivalent of Inception's _spinny top test_).

 #### Docker Essential Vocab